 (Spoken on February 27, 1973)

-Knowledge comes slowly, through a process of evolution.
+Knowledge comes slowly, by a process of evolution.
 It does not come immediately.
 The more we grow in knowledge, the more we become approximate to the structure of Reality.
 The process of evolution is very gradual.
 There are no leaps and bounds in nature, and we cannot get a double promotion.
 Everyone has to pass through every stage.
 All the geniuses of the world have passed through all the stages through which we have passed and through which we are passing now.

 The patterns of creation are eternally set, and every soul has to pass through every pattern, which we call the yonis or the species of creation.
 Our scriptures tell us there are 84 lakhs of species, or patterns of existence, moulds of creation into which we are cast, of which human life is one.
 We have passed through various stages of evolution from mineral to plant, from plant to animal, and then to the insect, the reptile, the frog, the lizard, the tiger, the elephant, and everything.
 We have passed through all these stages, and come to the human level.
 There are 84 lakhs of species, and in each species we may take several births.
 So we can imagine how many births we must have taken to come to this human level, and yet we do not seem to have come even to the borderland of Reality.
 Most of us are far, far away from it.
 We look through the five senses and see only the external world, and not Truth.